 Depending on the type of computer you have, you may be able to ditch the cables and connect wirelessly.

-To connect your Windows PC to your Smart TV:
+To connect your PC laptop to your Smart TV:

 - Open the action center in the lower right corner of the screen.
 (It looks like a chat bubble.)